brooklynrail/brooklynrail-platform/content/events/2021/11/ascents-and-echoes-radcliffe-bailey.md

 title: "Ascents and Echoes: Radcliffe Bailey"
 deck: Featuring Bailey and Ksenia M. Soboleva
 summary: Artist Radcliffe Bailey joins writer and art historian Ksenia M.
   Soboleva for a conversation.
-We conclude with a poetry reading by Isabel Sobral Campos.
+We conclude with a reading of Salette Tavares' poems by translator Isabel Sobral Campos.
 people:
   - person: radcliffe-bailey
   - person: ksenia-m-soboleva